mclaypool/finance_api/README.md

 * A Mortgage Calculator with additional features:
   * Scenario analysis for up to 5 different loan term
   * Accepts scheduled, random and one-time prepayments
-  * Tax escalations and growth.
+  * Tax escalations and growth
   * Home insurance escalations
   * Maintenance estimates with planned remodels
   * 0% down payments